melanieshi0120/Multiple_Linear_Regression/README.md

 ### The changes housing price by time
 ![image/price.png](image/price.png)
-We can see that the mean of the price is stabel and there is one big fluctuation between 2014 09 29  to 2014 11 18.
+We can see that the mean of the price is stable and there is one big fluctuation between 2014 09 29  to 2014 11 18.
-In order to add up dummy variable, the zipcodes were converted into city names using uszipcode library, then convert those cities into dummy variables.
+In order to add up dummy variable, the zip codes were converted into city names using uszipcode library, then convert those cities into dummy variable.
 ###  Distribution of features and feature Engieering
 ####  Distribution of Features & Outlier Removel  - Before
 ![image/feature_distribution _before.png](image/feature_distribution _before.png)